 Angel Castro and Lina Ruz

->

-> His father was a wealthy businessman born on December 05, 1875.
+His father was a wealthy businessman born on December 05, 1875.
 Before his marriage to Fidel’s mother, Angel Castro was married to Maria Argota y Reyes on March 25, 1911.
 They had five children together before.
 He then met Lina Ruz Gonzales, the niece of Angel’s friend, Perfecto Ruz Vasquez.
-She was from Catalina, Guane, Pinar del Rio Province in Cuba on September 23, 1903.
-Her father, Francisco Ruz Vasquez was a cart dealer that transported harvested cane to the mills.
+She was from Catalina, Guane, Pinar del Rio Province in Cuba.
+Her father, Francisco Ruz Vasquez, was a cart dealer who transported harvested cane to the mills.
 Angel and Lina married each other on April 26, 1927, just a few months after Fidel was born.

->

-> In 1948, after Fidel’s visit to other Southern American countries, he went back to Cuba where he met and married his wife, Mirta Diaz-Balart.
+In 1948, after Fidel’s visit to other Southern American countries, he went back to Cuba where he met and married his wife, Mirta Diaz-Balart.
 She comes from a wealthy family of Cuban elites.
 She was born on September 30, 1928, as Mirta Francisca de la Caridad Díaz-Balart y Gutiérrez.
 Her father was the mayor of Banes and had a stable Cuban political career.
 She and Fidel got married on October 11, 1948, and divorced seven years later.
 They have one son together that Fidel captured when he was in exile after not being granted the custody of the child.

 While still married to Mirta, Fidel had an extramarital affair with Natalia Clews that resulted in the birth of Alina Fernández.
 Natalia was a Cuban socialite and was also married to someone else when she met Fidel Castro.
 Alina grew up in Cuba until she left the country in 1993, seeking asylum in the United States.
 She has actively criticized the Cuban government and has published a book with the title Castro’s Daughter: An Exile’s Memoir of Cuba.